mariakuznitsyna/ScoreCounter/README.md

 # ScoreCounter
 This is one of my first developed android apps.
 It is quite simple but functional.
 ScoreCounter helps to count scores for two competing basketball teams.
-The app uses mainly buttons to calculate scores, as well as refresh the result.
+The app uses mainly buttons to calculate scores, as well as to refresh the result.

 # Screenshots
 ![Zero scores](https://user-images.githubusercontent.com/66224658/94449232-27e12000-01ac-11eb-9def-1f24aa4ff850.jpg)